surf66/ocd/README.md

-# ghost-theme
+# OCD
-A custom theme for the Ghost blogging platform.
+a neat and tidy theme for the Ghost blogging platform.